jshaffstall/anvil-practices/README.md

 # What About Production?

 I'm not at the point where I need a production version yet, but here are the two approaches I plan to investigate.
+I plan to choose between these two options based on results from user testing on the site (to see if I'm bumping up against billing limits too early).

 ## Prodution Anvil App